 - Second Offense: Misdemeanor, one year license suspension, up to six months in jail, up to $2,500 fine, one year of an ignition interlock program, alcohol treatment, highway safety school

-- Third and Subsequent Offenses: 2nd degree misdemeanor, one year license suspension, up to two years in prison, between $500 and $5,000 fine, CRN evaluation, alcohol treatment when ordered, one year of an ignition interlock program
+- Third and Subsequent Offenses: Felony charges, one year license suspension, up to two years in prison, between $500 and $5,000 fine, CRN evaluation, alcohol treatment when ordered, one year of an ignition interlock program

 - Felony DUI: Pursuant to 75 Pa.
 C.S.A.
 3803(a)(3), adopted in 2018, anyone previously convicted of Homicide by Vehicle While DUI will be charged with felony DUI for a subsequent DUI prosecution.
 Also, fourth and subsequent violations of Section 3802 within 10 years are graded as felonies of the third degree, punishable by up to 7 years in prison.
 A third offense involving a BAC of .16 or higher, or involving a refusal to provide breath/blood, or with drugs in the driver’s system within 10 years is a felony of the third degree.